gogosuperman/IOT_NEW/README.md

 ![](IOT_image/16.png)

-1) get the highest score’s object in the score output array
+1) Get the highest score’s object in the score output array
-2) if the object score>65 then set ‘label’ key’s value this object name
+2) If the object score>65 then set ‘label’ key’s value this object name
-3) else set value ‘nono’
+3) Else set value ‘nono’

 ## 4. Reference Link
 ---